dimagi/commcare-hq/.github/PULL_REQUEST_TEMPLATE.md

 Otherwise replace it with detailed instructions or reasons a rollback is impossible.
 -->

 - [ ] This PR can be reverted after deploy with no further considerations

+### Labels & Review
+- [ ] Risk label is set correctly
+- [ ] The set of people pinged as reviewers is appropriate for the level of risk of the change

+## Final self-reflection
+- [ ] My safety story above is convincing and give me confidence that this PR will not introduce a regression